Ginger Root (music project): Formation, Spotlight People, and Toaster_music (2016–2017)

 In 2017, Lew began a weekly YouTube series called "Toaster Music" where he performed covers in his 2004 Honda Element.
 Lew says the idea came to him from not wanting to do homework during the four hour break between his classes on Mondays at Chapman University, where he would record vocals, guitar, keyboard, bass, and drums in the backseat, mixing it on his laptop via the car stereo.
 Afterwards, he would spend another two to three hours editing during his next lecture.
 Many of these covers formed the basis for a compilation album, titled Toaster_music.

-Mahjong Room (2018 - 2019)
+Mahjong Room (2018–2019)

 In June 2018, Ginger Root released a second album, Mahjong Room, featuring four previously released singles ("Two Step", "Call It Home", "Jeanie", and "Having Fun") and six other new songs.
 Alongside that release, Lew released a second album of covers from the ongoing "Toaster Music" project on Bandcamp, calling it Toaster_Music_v2.

 In December 2018, Ginger Root recorded a live session at Audiotree's studios in Chicago, playing five songs from Mahjong Room.

 The name "Mahjong Room" comes from a room Lew's great-grandmother had in her house, where all of his family members would gather, play Mahjong, and a five-year old Lew would come and try to shuffle the tiles.
-Eventually over time, it became somewhat of a storage room, the memory of it inspiring both the song and album, respectively.
+It eventually became somewhat of a storage room, the memory of it inspiring both the song and album, respectively.